A hot tub is a wonderful addition to a home but you need to learn hot tub water care to keep your hot tub clean.

 pH measures the actual acidity or alkalinity level of a solution.
 So if the pH reading was 9 then the solution would be alkaline.

-Total alkalinity is a measurement of the amount of alkaline in the hot tub water.
+Total alkalinity is a measurement of the amount of alkalinity in the hot tub water.
 So for example, baking soda has a pH of around 8.2.
 A weak solution of this would have this pH but if you added lots more baking soda the pH would still be 8.2.
 However, the total alkalinity would be much higher since there would be lots of baking soda in the hot tub.

 An ideal alkalinity level in your hot tub maintains the pH and water chemistry equilibrium.
 Troubles like corrosion and much more follow when this alkaline level starts to drop.

 The simple method to increase the hot tub alkalinity levels is to add an alkalinity increaser to the water.
-Or you can also increase the alkaline level of the water by adding baking soda (sodium bicarbonate) which, if you look at the labels, is often what is contained in more expensive alkalinity increaser anyway.
+Or you can also increase the alkaline level of the water by adding baking soda (sodium bicarbonate) which, if you look at the labels, is often what is contained in more expensive alkalinity increasers anyway.

 You will learn more about all this and understand why your hot tub is dropping from its ideal alkaline level in this article.